SimonIsCoding/fractol/README.md

 make re     # Rebuild the project from scratch
 ```

-## 📄 License

-This project is part of the 42 curriculum and follows the school's coding standards and guidelines.

 > [!NOTE]
-> **This version is specifically built for macOS and uses the MiniLibX graphics library.
+> **This version is specifically built for macOS** and uses the MiniLibX graphics library.
 The program provides an interactive way to explore the fascinating world of mathematical fractals with real-time zooming and panning capabilities.